particle-iot/docs/src/content/troubleshooting/guides/connectivity-troubleshooting/using-3rd-party-sim-cards.md

 {{collapse op="end"}}

-## Claiming A Boron Or An Electron Manually
+## Claiming a Boron or an Electron manually

 Once your device is breathing cyan after successfully setting the APN, you can claim it.